WLCG-AuthZ-WG/common-jwt-profile/profile.md

 The OAuth device code flow enables OAuth on devices that have internet connectivity but lack a browser or an easy way to enter text.
 In this flow, the device instructs the user to open a URL on a secondary device such as a smartphone or computer in order to complete the authorization.
 There is no communication channel required between the user’s two devices.

-It is convenient of our CLI use cases since it enables federated authentication from a terminal (assuming the user has access to a browser, which is the case for most of our use cases).
+It is convenient for our CLI use cases since it enables federated authentication from a terminal (assuming the user has access to a browser, which is the case for most of our use cases).
 The authorization flow is triggered by a registered client application with an HTTP POST request at the Authorization Server device code endpoint:

 ```